 Skip to Content

 Agriculture dominates New Zealand’s economy - generating billions in export earnings every year.
-The future of this industry is bright with international demand predicted to grow rapidly.
+The future of this industry is bright with international demand and available jobs predicted to grow rapidly.

-Our proud record dates back to 1927 when we offered New Zealand’s first degrees in agriculture and horticulture.
+Our proud record dates back to 1927 when we were established as an agricultural college.
 As a student, you will benefit from our internationally-recognised capability and leadership in this area.

-The labs, built in 2010, won a Best Practice Award for Innovation at the Association for Tertiary Education Management conference in Australia and were shortlisted for the international UKS-Lab awards.
+The labs won a Best Practice Award for Innovation at the Association for Tertiary Education Management conference and were shortlisted for the international UKS-Lab awards.

 The facility is unique in Australasia in that it allows each laboratory to be tailored to accommodate a variety of disciplines.
 Technicians can do preparation in the dedicated technical area before moving this into the lab, which means students can spend more time doing lab practical work.

 One of the best things about this degree is the variety of study.
-You’ll learn about animals and agriculture, soils and plants, be introduced to agribusiness and physical geography.
+You’ll learn about animals and agriculture, soils and pasture, be introduced to agribusiness and decision-making skills.
 You’ll also study economics, chemistry, physics and ecology.